liafardi/fhr-signal-analysis/README.md

 ## Overview
 This project analyzes fetal heart rate (FHR) signals and investigates their relationship with neonatal pH levels.
 The goal is to identify statistical differences between normal and abnormal cases using signal-derived features.

+## Dataset
+The dataset is accessed via PhysioNet API using wfdb.

 ## Objectives
 - Process fetal heart rate (FHR) signals
 - Extract meaningful statistical features